forbole/juno/.docs/architecture/adr-001-general-parser-architecture.md

 }
 ```

-### Modules
+### Module

-The Modules interface serves as the foundation for defining and extending functionality within Juno's parser architecture.
+The Module interface serves as the foundation for defining and extending functionality within Juno's parser architecture.

 Within Juno, a fundamental module called BlockModule is provided, dedicated to handling blocks.